 Another Italian gem in the Village is the famed Marco’s Italian, which recently settled in its new Umhlanga home.
 Tuck into classic faves like arancini balls with arrabiata sauce, chicken parmigiana, baby chicken with lemon and herb marinade, fresh tortellini, and crisp wood-fired pizzas with an array of toppings.

 Promising good food, coffee and cocktails from day to night, Mary + Joe opened on the Umhlanga Village strip recently and has been buzzing ever since.
 Located in the premises formally occupied by Vovo Telo and owned by the same couple who managed that franchise, Mary + Joe is an all-day eatery and bakery that caters to the breakfast and lunch crowd during the day, with a light dinner and cocktail menu served from 5pm.

 This stylish new addition to The Village hub offers locals a taste of Greek fare in an Instagram-ready setting.
 The large menu is inspired by Greek family recipes with a huge array of meze-style options or mains, like souvlakia with tzatziki and pita; lamb kleftiko with oven-roasted potatoes; whole line fish, or veggie moussaka with a Greek side salad.

 This famous Johannesburg steakhouse chain has been ingrained in Jozi food culture since the late 70s and has now taken the place of what used to be Remo’s Villagio.
-KZN’s first branch opened in September and locals can expect a selection of biltong starters, steaks with flavours from France to Argentina, hearty combos and classic burgers.
+KZN’s first branch opened in 2017 and locals can expect a selection of biltong starters; steaks with flavours from France to Argentina; and hearty combos and classic burgers.